Images and Multimedia

-Please contact the Digital & Creative Innovations Team if you intend to use or have questions regarding multimedia content.
+Please contact the Experience Design Team if you intend to use or have questions regarding multimedia content.

 Do not use content and/or images from another site (including IEEE digital sites) without permission.
 For example, do not use Google images found through search without permission of the owner.
 Provide the source, as a caption, of all content that is not original once permission for publishing has been obtained.